Sajal-BITian007/SlackUptimeMonitor/README.md

 $tail -f /root/uptimenotifier.log
 ~~~~

 Note that the script is written in Python3.5.
+So you can change according to your version which you use.

 ### Step 2 -  Setup the config variables